giganttheo/giganttheo.github.io/_posts/2024-04-15-vlm_design.md

 ## Where are Vision-Language Models headed?

-Obviously, we cannot know for sure.
+Obviously, no one can know for sure.
 But there is something that we can take from [the bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html): all these tricks to cleverly leverage and align pretrained models of different modalities, and to filter and focus the visual content for a given token budget, are temporary solutions.
 At some point, we might have models trained end-to-end to figure everything by themselves based on statistics of more-and-more massive datasets. *eg* [Fuyu](https://www.adept.ai/blog/fuyu-8b)-[MoD](https://arxiv.org/abs/2404.02258)-style with infinite-context.

 For the time being, we better be thoughtful and deliberate in our choices, in order to design useful vision-language models for different tasks with limited training budgets and computations.